 2. Do the splits

 If, like me, you started out using a film SLR, you will be familiar with the idea of using a split focus screen.
 Imagine my joy when manufacturers started to include this as an option in digital cameras!
 Simply switch to live view, select the split-image focusing aid and rotate the focusing ring until the separate parts of the image line up.
-It’s so satisfying!
+So satisfying!

 3. Hit the ground